turingschool/front-end-curriculum/lessons/module-1/js-intro-to-the-dom.md

 Turn and talk with a partner - BEFORE you run this code, what do you think is happening?
 What do you think will happen when it's run?

-Try running this code in the browser and see what happens to the first "call to action" box that appears on the page!
+Try running this code in the browser and see what happens to the "Try It" box just above on the page!

 ## Changing Styles Programmatically